Flashing the Motor Controllers

 + #define FIRST_TIME_BOOTUP 1 // Set to 1 for the first-time bootup routine, 0 for normal operation

-In case where it prompts a debugger firmware update, click accept and perform firmware upgrade according to its instructions.
+For brand new boards, it will prompt a ST-LINK debugger firmware update.
+Click accept and perform firmware upgrade according to its instructions.
+After that, click "Run" again.

 Configuring actuator parameters